 As they were eating, Jesus took some bread and blessed it.
 Then he broke it in pieces and gave it to the disciples, saying, “Take this and eat it, for this is my body.Matthew 26:26 (NLT)

-If you can slow down at Christmas and all year long, even if just a little, you make more room for love, joy, and memories.If you can slow down at Christmas and all year long, even if just a little, you make more room for love, joy, and memories.
-Click To Tweet
+If you can slow down at Christmas and all year long, even just a little, you make more room for what really matters.

 Every year, as I watch my two children and my husband decorate our tree, my heart swells with just a little more love and joy, even amidst a little crankiness and a few broken ornaments.

 Have you stopped this year to revel in the joy and memory that is the season?
-Remember that many times to accomplish more, you must slow down.
+How can you slow down this holiday season?

 You may also enjoy the following:

-This post was originally published on December 4, 2019.
-Revised December 9 2020
+This devotional for Christmas was originally published on December 4, 2019.
+Revised December 9, 2020.
+November 26, 2022